Site Home

 1825, 1829 A run may not start nor end in a village.
 Double-heading (see item 7.5) reduces the severity of this restriction.
 Some trains included in extension kits allow runs to start or end in a village.

 1826 H trains count hexes not stations.
-E and TGV trains must ignore villages.
+E and TGV trains ignore villages.

 1827Jr, 1849, 1895 Trains count hexes not stations.